Sustainable Shoe Design 101

 The Space Hippie project gave us a crash course in creating for a zero-carbon future.
-Here are five things we learnt along the way.
+Here are five things we learned along the way.

-"A Better Way" is a series about working together towards a more sustainable future of sport.
+“A Better Way” is a series about working together toward a more sustainable future of sport.

 Designing for a healthier planet is a lot like flying a mission to Mars: The stakes are high.
 The resources are finite.
 The path is uncharted.
 And that’s what makes it an adventure.

-Zormeir co-piloted that metaphorical vessel with a resourceful crew of fellow innovators to create Space Hippie, a trash-to-trainers sneaker collection made from 25 to 50 percent recycled material by weight.
-Released in summer 2020, the collection has since paved the way for a new era of sustainability at Nike—and, hopefully, the world.
+Zormeir co-piloted that metaphorical vessel with a resourceful crew of fellow innovators to create Space Hippie, a trash-to-trainers sneaker collection made with 25 to 50 percent recycled material by weight.
+Released in summer 2020, the collection has since paved the way for a new era of sustainability at Nike — and, hopefully, the world.

 Space Hippie Designer

-And that's OK.
-For this team, the end result was important—but so were the lessons learnt and data gathered along the way.
+And that’s OK.
+For this team, the end result was important — but so were the lessons learned and data gathered along the way.

 We know you have questions too.
-So, in the spirit of shared understanding as we all tackle the climate crisis together, here are five lessons that Space Hippie taught us about sustainability—and that we'll carry forwards into every experiment from here on out.
+So, in the spirit of shared understanding as we all tackle the climate crisis together, here are five lessons that Space Hippie taught us about sustainability — and that we’ll carry forward to every experiment from here on out.